bytecodealliance/cranelift/docs/langref.rst

 ~~~~~~~~~~~~

 A *static heap* starts out with all the address space it will ever need, so it
 never moves to a different address.
-At the base address is a number of mapped
+At the base address is a number of
-pages corresponding to the heap's current size.
-Then follows a number of
+:term:`mapped` pages corresponding to the heap's current size.
+Then follows a
-unmapped pages where the heap can grow up to its maximum size.
-After the
+number of unmapped pages where the heap can grow up to its maximum size.
+After
-unmapped pages follow the guard pages which are also guaranteed to generate a
+the unmapped pages follow the guard pages which are also guaranteed to generate
-trap when accessed.
+a trap when accessed.

 .. inst:: H = static Base, min MinBytes, bound BoundBytes, guard GuardBytes